These 15 Dog Breeds Get Stolen The Most – Is Yours On The List?

 4. New York

-In New York, stealing a dog is a class E felony that could land you in jail for up to 6 months.
-In 2014, New York raised its fine for dog theft from $200 to $1,000, regardless of the dog’s monetary value.
+In New York, stealing a dog is a class E felony that can result in jail time of up to six months.
+In 2014, the state raised the fine for dog theft from $200 to $1,000, regardless of the dog’s monetary value.

 5. Mississippi